sawleen/stocks_analysis/readme.md

 <hr>

 <h3> Description </h3>
 Based on a given table of stocks and their tickers (stocks_map.csv), display a web app showing information on these stocks.
-Viewer can display by sector, or order stocks based on a variety of metrics.
+Viewer can display stocks by sector, or analyse stocks based on a variety of metrics.
 <hr>

 <h3> How to use </h3>